How to Manage Salesforce Licensing in Certero

 • An Active Directory Connector configured (recommended, for user matching)

-• Familiarity with Certero Essentials training concepts (dashboards, saved reports, scheduled reports, charts, trends)
+• Familiarity with Certero Essentials concepts (dashboards, saved reports, scheduled reports, charts, trends)

 1. Configure the Salesforce connector

 Certero uses connectors to collect data from vendor APIs.
-The Salesforce connector uses a Connected App in your Salesforce environment to retrieve organization, license, user, profile, role, object, and Experience Cloud data.
+The Salesforce connector uses a Connected App in your Salesforce environment to retrieve organisation, licence, user, profile, role, object, and Experience Cloud data.

 2. Create a new Salesforce connector.